 Air Quality Advisory Issued

-An Air Quality Advisory has been issued for the central Fraser Valley because of high concentrations of ground-level ozone that are expected to persist for a few days during the hot and sunny weather.
-The current weather forecast indicates extremely hot temperatures through at least Monday.
+An Air Quality Advisory has been issued for the Fraser Valley because of high concentrations of ground-level ozone that are expected to persist through the week.
+Hot and sunny weather is forecasted to continue through to the weekend.

-Ground-level ozone is not emitted directly into the air.
-It is formed when nitrogen oxides (pollutants emitted when fuels are burned) and volatile organic compounds (emitted from solvents and other sources) react in the air in the presence of sunlight.
+Ground-level ozone is formed when nitrogen oxides and volatile organic compounds react in the air in the presence of sunlight.
 The highest levels of ground-level ozone are generally observed between mid-afternoon and early evening on summer days.
+Ground-level ozone is bad for human health and is the main ingredient in smog.

-Information about real-time air quality readings for Metro Vancouver and Fraser Valley communities and potential health impacts can be found at www.airmap.ca and www.env.gov.bc.ca/epd/bcairquality/readings/find-stations-map.html.
+- Information about real-time air quality readings and potential health impacts can be found at www.airmap.ca and www.env.gov.bc.ca/epd/bcairquality/readings/find-stations-map.html.